 Of course, the sales prices of the new graphics cards will be $449 for the Radeon RX 5700 XT and $379 for the AMD Radeon RX 5700.
 These prices are quite higher than those that had the models that came to replace at the time of their release.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Lisa Su, as is customary in her, has left two surprises for the end of the conference.
 On the one hand, there would be the new AMD Radeon RX 5700 50th Anniversary Edition graphics card.
 But, on the other hand, there was a secret presentation of the new AMD Ryzen 9 3950X processor that surprised all.

 The new Ryzen 9 3950X processor will have 16 cores and 32 threads inside.
 It’s base frequency will be 3.5 GHz, while its Boost frequency will rise to 4.7 GHz.
 That is to say, it is the processor that most frequency will be able to reach the Ryzen range as a whole.
 And all this, maintaining the same TDP of 105 W.

 Of course, the price of the new processor will be at the height of the exclusivity that will give to own it, since it will have a price of 749 dollars.
 Such a high price means that AMD is having problems with the wafers to get CCXs in which all the cores operate at these frequencies.

 Which means that the company must be doing a very thorough binning to get perfect chiplets for this new model.
-As it will arrive with 16 cores and 32 threads at a base frequency of 3.5 GHz and with a Boost of 4.7 GHz.
+It will arrive with 16 cores and 32 threads at a base frequency of 3.5 GHz and a Boost of 4.7 GHz.
 It will have a surprising 72 MB of total cache (adding both L1, L2 and L3) and a TDP of 105 watts.